 Both engines pair with a six-speed manual transmission.
 With a name like R-Spec, a manual transmission is the only way to go.
 The shifter needs improvement, though; its rubbery, vague feeling doesn’t inspire confidence during quick gear changes.

 Standard safety features include front and side-impact airbags, side curtain airbags, an electronic stability system with traction control, and active head restraints.
-To see how child-safety seats fit into the coupe, click here.
+Click here to see the entire list of the safety features.

 As of this writing, the 2011 Genesis coupe hasn’t been crash-tested.